 Forestlands across the region are experiencing increased threats from fire, insect and plant invasions, disease, extreme weather, and drought.
 Scientists project increases in temperature and changes in rainfall patterns that can make these threats occur more often, with more intensity, and/or for longer durations.
 Although many of the effects of future changes are negative, natural resource management can help mitigate these impacts.
-Responses informed by the best current science enable natural resource professionals within the Forest Service to better protect the land and resources and conserve the region's forestlands into the future.
+Potential management responses informed by the best current science enable natural resource professionals within the Forest Service to better protect the land and resources and conserve the region's forestlands into the future.

-Forest and Grassland Health - Invasive and aggressive plant and insect species may increasingly outcompete or negatively affect native species in the future.
+Forest Health - Invasive and aggressive plant and insect species may increasingly outcompete or negatively affect native species in the future.
 Winter freezes currently limit many forest pests, but higher temperatures will likely allow these species to increase.
-Destructive insects, such as southern pine beetles, will be better able to take advantage of forests due to factors such as increased drought.
-Certain invasive plant species, found in these grasslands, including Chinese tallow trees, are expected to increase dramatically as they are able to tolerate a wide range of harsh conditions, allowing them to rapidly move into new areas.
+Certain invasive plant species found in these forests, including Japanese honeysuckle are expected to increase dramatically as they are able to tolerate a wide range of harsh conditions, allowing them to rapidly move into new areas.
 Response: Manage tree densities through practices such as thinning and prescribed fire to maximize carbon sequestration and reduce the vulnerability of forest stands to water stress, insect and disease outbreaks, and fire.